Naralux/dotfiles/README.md

 $ cd dotfiles
 ```

-Then use GNU Stow to create symlinks for the packages you have installed e.g. zsh and NvChad:
+Then use GNU Stow to create symlinks for the packages you wish to have configured, e.g. Zsh and Alacritty:

 ```
-$ stow -S zsh nvchad
+$ stow -S zsh alacritty
 ```

 ### WSL